 Reasonable and appropriate accommodations are provided in accordance with the Americans with Disabilities Act (ADA) for individuals with documented disabilities.
 The purpose of test accommodations is to provide access to the examination program.
 While presumably the use of accommodations will enable the individual to better demonstrate his/her knowledge or skill, accommodations are not a guarantee of improved performance, test completion, or a particular outcome.

 The ADA defines disability as a physical or mental impairment that substantially limits one or more major life activities as compared to most people in the general population.
 Examples of major life activities include, but are not limited to, walking, seeing, hearing, and learning.

 Determination of whether an individual is substantially limited in functioning as compared to most people is based on an individualized assessment of the current impact of the identified impairment.
 Supporting documentation is necessary to determine what, if any, accommodations are appropriate for the disabled individual in the examination setting and context.
 It is essential that supporting documentation provide a clear description of the functional impairment and a rationale for the requested accommodation that is relevant to the setting and context of the specific examination.

-The following information is provided for examinees, evaluators, medical school student affairs staff, faculty and others involved in the process of documenting a request for test accommodations.
-Applicants requesting test accommodations should share these guidelines with their evaluator, therapist, treating physician, etc., so that appropriate documentation can be assembled to support the request for test accommodations.
+The following information is provided for examinees/candidates, evaluators, and others involved in the process of documenting a request for accommodations.
+Individuals requesting accommodations are welcome to share these guidelines with their evaluator, treating professional, and others so that appropriate documentation can be assembled to support the request.